Qing invasion of Joseon: Inadequate war preparation of Joseon

-First, a Ming envoy, Lu Weining, visited Joseon in June 1634 to preside at the installation ceremony of the crown prince of Joseon.
-However, the envoy requested excessive amount of bribe in return for the ceremony.
-In addition, quite a few Ming merchants who attended the envoy sought to make a huge fortune by forcing unfair trades upon their Joseon counterparts.
+First, a Ming envoy, Lu Weining, visited Joseon in June 1634 to preside over the installation ceremony of the crown prince of Joseon.
+However, the envoy requested an excessive bribe in return for the ceremony.
+In addition, quite a few Ming merchants who accompanied the envoy sought to make a huge fortune by forcing unfair trades upon their Joseon counterparts.
 This envoy visit eventually cost Joseon more than 100,000 taels of silver.

-Having accomplished installations of both his father Prince Jeongwon and his son with help from the Ming, King Injo now attempted to relocate the memorial tablet of his late father into the Jongmyo Shrine.
+Having accomplished the installations of both his father Prince Jeongwon and his son with help from the Ming, King Injo now attempted to relocate the memorial tablet of his late father into the Jongmyo Shrine.
 As Prince Jeongwon had never ruled as the king, this attempt was met with severe opposition from government officials, which lasted until early 1635.
 Adding to this, the mausoleum of King Seonjo was accidentally damaged in March 1635 and the political debate about its responsibility continued for the next few months.
-These political gridlocks prohibited Joseon from taking enough measure to prepare for a possible invasion from Later Jin.
+These political gridlocks prohibited Joseon from taking sufficient measures to prepare for a possible invasion from Later Jin.